Symmetry Classification for Alternating Excitons in Two-Dimensional Altermagnets

 We next discuss how to lift the valley degeneracy of excitonic energies.
-In TMDs, an application of the magnetic field leads only to a small Zeeman splitting of $\sim$0.1-0.2~meV/T~\cite{Zutic2019:MT}, which can be enhanced up to $16$~meV/T by proximity effect from magnetic substrate~\cite{Zutic2019:MT,Norden2019:NC}.
-Instead, another mechanism is particularly important for 2DAM: Strong piezomagnetism leads to a significant valley splitting upon the application of strain.
+In TMDs, an application of the magnetic field leads only to a small Zeeman splitting of $\sim$0.1-0.2~meV/T~\cite{Zutic2019:MT}, which can be enhanced up to $16$~meV/T by proximity effect from magnetic substrates~\cite{Zutic2019:MT,Norden2019:NC}.
+Instead, another mechanism is particularly important for 2DAM: Strong anisotropy of the magnetic sublattices leads to a significant valley splitting upon the application of strain.
 An efficient valley splitting of $0.15$~eV under $5\%$ uniaxial strain for $\mathrm{V}_2\mathrm{Se}_2\mathrm{O}$ is obtained, as illustrated in Fig.~\ref{fig:XAM3}(a)~\cite{Ma2021:NC}.
-By calculating the evolution absorption spectra under strain based on C1 Hamiltonian in Eq.~(\ref{eq:s-H}), we show that a redshift of $y$-polarized absorption is 0.15~eV larger than the energy shift for $x$ polarized light, in Figs.~\ref{fig:XAM3}(b), (c).
+By calculating the evolution of absorption spectra under strain based on C1 Hamiltonian in Eq.~(\ref{eq:s-H}), we show that a redshift of $y$-polarized absorption is 0.15~eV larger than the energy shift for $x$ polarized light, in Figs.~\ref{fig:XAM3}(b), (c).
 This shift reflects the strain-induced difference of the exciton energies in the $X$ and $Y$ valleys.
 The obtained energy shifts originate mostly from the strain-induced change in the single-particle band edge energy: $\Delta\Omega^S=\Delta E_{cv}(\bm{k}=0)$, with negligible role of strain-dependent changes in the exciton binding energy.
+Similar effects can also be achieved by inducing valley splitting through the proximity effect~\cite{Zutic2019:MT,Zhu2025:X,Zhu2025:X-SFETs} or external fields~\cite{Vila2025:PRB}.
 The exciton-dominated absorption spectra evolution thus provides a fingerprint of the efficient lifting of the valley degeneracy, and guidance to strain engineering of optoelectronic devices.

 The spin-valley locking in the $d$-wave 2DAM along with the valley-sensitive selection rules for the optical absorption imply the realization of interesting valley-spin-polarized anisotropic photocurrents, illustrated in Figs.~\ref{fig:XAM3}(d)-(f).
 With a photoexcitation of an appropriate frequency applied to the AM sample generates excitons which then disassociate to electrons and holes by the applied in-plane electric field with the formation of the electrical current.
 Let us consider the photocurrents for an applied electric field, $E_x$, along $x$.
 In C1, the light with angular frequency $\Omega_{\tau}^{1s}/\hbar$ and linear polarization along $x$ generates excitons only in the $X$ valley, with their subsequent conversion to the photocurrent $j_x = \sigma_{xx}^{\tau} E_x$, as shown in Fig.~\ref{fig:XAM3}(d), where $\sigma_{xx}^{X}$ is the photoconductivity in $X$ valley along the $x$ direction.
 Choosing the linear polarization along $y$ will produce the photocurrent in the $Y$ valley, now with a different magnitude of the current $j_x = \sigma_{xx}^Y E_x$, due to anisotropic band structure of AM ($\sigma_{xx}^X \neq \sigma_{xx}^Y$).
 In C2 AM, we can realize a similar situation without changing the linear polarization of the incident light, but by tuning the resonant excitation frequency instead.
 For the $x$ polarization of light, we get the photocurrent, $j_x^X$, in the $X$ valley for $\Omega^{2p_y}_X$ while taking different $\Omega^{2p_y}_Y$ will give us the photocurrent, $j_x^Y$, in the $Y$ valley, as shown in Figs.~\ref{fig:XAM3}(e)-(f).
 These photocurrents have different magnitudes, $j_x^X \neq j_x^Y$, due to the band structure anisotropy.
 The same notation is used in Figs.~\ref{fig:XAM1}(b), (c) and Figs.~\ref{fig:XAM2}(b), (c).